byett/dsd/Nexys-A7/Lab-1/README.md

 * Click 'Program Device' then xc7a100t_0 to download hexconter.runs/impl_1/hexcount.bit to the Nexys A7-100T board

 * The least significant 7-segment decoder counts cycles from 0 to F

+* Note: as you make modifications to the code, you may be prompted to re-do this process (synthesis, implementation, and bitstream).
+You DO have to do this for your new code to take effect.

 ### 5. Close project